 The Trust is reviewing its policies and processes governing the timely implementation of Patient Safety Alerts via the CAS system.
-The policy will clarify the requirements for ensuring that all alerts are appropriately reviewed to determine resource implications and any implications for operational implementation, including staff training.
-Where the alert cannot be implemented without investment, the Trust will adopt a project management approach to implementation which will be monitored through the Business Integrated Executive Committee on behalf of the Clinical Quality and Governance Committee.
+The Trust will be represented at a national training event on 29 January 2010, which will inform the development of an updated policy and associated processes.
+The new process will ensure all new CAS alerts are appropriately reviewed to determine resource implications and any implications for operational implementation, including staff training.
+Where the alert cannot be implemented without investment, the Trust will adopt a business planning/project management approach to implementation, which will be monitored through the Business Integrated Executive Committee on behalf of the Clinical Quality Committee.
 The Trust will ensure that risks relating to implementation are appropriately assessed, recorded and monitored, and where there are risks to implementing to deadline, these are communicated to the SHA with an action plan.
 The Trust will also ensure that all alerts are incorporated into the Trust's Clinical Audit Programme and reported to the Business Integrated Executive Committee.
-These policy and process changes will be completed by 1st December 2009 and the Trust has alerted responsible leads to the proposed changes and why they are necessary.
+These policy and process changes will be completed by 31st March 2010.